R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel copy.markdown

 categories: fuzzing
 ---

-I just wanted to expreirnace with kcov and see how can I hook it into libfuzzer, my final goal was to be able to build kernel without spending too much on building root file system.
+I just wanted to expreirnace with kcov and see how can I hook it into libfuzzer and boot the kernel without spending too much on building root file system.

-after some googling I found a very interesting blog post by [ cloudflare] (https://blog.cloudflare.com/a-gentle-introduction-to-linux-kernel-fuzzing/ )
+after some googling I found a very interesting blog post by [cloudflare](https://blog.cloudflare.com/a-gentle-introduction-to-linux-kernel-fuzzing/ )

 they have had answered my second question on how to boot newly built linux kernel with current root file system with [virtme](https://github.com/amluto/virtme)